Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Everything you need to know before buying real estate is included in our Serbia Property Pack

-3) Demand for energy-efficient homes in Serbia is rising 30% due to increased environmental awareness
+1) Demand for energy-efficient homes in Serbia is expected to rise by 30% by 2025 due to growing environmental awareness

 In Serbia, the demand for energy-efficient homes is on the rise, especially in 2023 and 2024.